 The TwinSpires Breeders’ Cup Sprint is run on the dirt, and it’s contested at 6 furlongs (three-quarters of a mile).
 The record time is a blistering 1:07.08 by Midnight Lute in 2008 at Santa Anita Park.
 He won the same race the year before in one of the slowest Breeders’ Cup Sprint times of 109.18 with the late jockey Garrett Gomez aboard for each victory.

-The fastest $6 million Breeders’ Cup Classic (1 ¼ miles) time is 1:59.02 by Ghostzapper in 2004 with Javier Castellano riding at Lone Star Park; its only time as the host track.
+The fastest $6 million Breeders’ Cup Classic (1 ¼ miles) time is 1:59.02 by Ghostzapper in 2004 with Javier Castellano riding at Lone Star Park; it's only time as the host track.

 Where to find expert picks

-Betting Blog Breeders' Cup picks
+Betting Blog Breeders' Cup picks on TwinSpires Edge

-The TwinSpires Blog is a great source for Breeders’ Cup-related news, handicapping opinions and other features, and TwinSpires.com account holders can receive free Past Performances and the Insider Picks and Power Plays handicapping report when they wager on the Breeders’ Cup through TwinSpires.com.
+The TwinSpires Edge is a great source for Breeders’ Cup-related news, handicapping opinions and other features, and TwinSpires.com account holders can receive free Past Performances and the Insider Picks and Power Plays handicapping report when they wager on the Breeders’ Cup through TwinSpires.com.

 The pick 4 is also a popular and preferred wager for many Breeders’ Cup bettors, and it’s offered three times on the Friday and Saturday race cards.
-Bettors may wager a minimum of .50 cents and cash a bigger score selecting the winner in 4-straight races.
+Bettors may wager a minimum of $.50 cents and cash a bigger score selecting the winner in 4-straight races.

 With value on the card and more bigger-priced horses winning, the average payout has been solid over the last 10 years of Breeders’ Cup races, averaging $196 on a $2 exacta and $1,870 for a trifecta.
 A $2 superfecta wager has returned an average of $15,363 picking the top-4 finishers in Breeders’ Cup races.